cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

 **Tasks and questions:**

   - Using the SR card, Which parameter has the largest shift from the nominal value (0) in the fitted value of the nuisance parameter relative to the input uncertainty?
 Which has the tightest constraint?
+  - Check how much the cross section measurement and uncertainties change using `FitDiagnostics`.
+  - It is also useful to check how the expected uncertainty changes using an Asimov dataset, say with `r=10` injected.
   - Should we be concerned when a parameter is more strongly constrained than the input uncertainty (i.e. $\frac{\sigma}{\sigma_I}<1.0$)?
   - Check the fitted values of the nuisance parameters and constraints on a b-only and s+b asimov dataset instead.
 This check is [required](https://twiki.cern.ch/twiki/bin/viewauth/CMS/HiggsWG/HiggsPAGPreapprovalChecks) for all analyses in the Higgs PAG.
 It serves both as a closure test (do we fit exactly what signal strength we input?) and a way to check whether there are any infeasibly strong constraints while the analysis is still blind (typical example: something has probably gone wrong if we constrain the luminosity uncertainty to 10% of the input!)
     - Run `text2workspace.py` on the combined card (don't forget to set the mass and output name `-m 200 -o workspace_part3.root`) and then use `FitDiagnostics` on an Asimov dataset with `r=1` to get the expected uncertainty.
 Suggested command line options: `--rMin 0 --rMax 2`